-This creates a hypertext link; cf. the @see function tag above for details.
+This creates a hypertext link; cf. the @ see function tag above for details.
 The description text (including the period separator) is optional; if no text is given, the reference itself is used.
 For example, {@link edoc:file/2} creates the link edoc:file/2, and {@link edoc:file/2. this link} creates this link.

-{@module}

-Expands to the name of the current module.
-Only defined when a module is being processed.
+''' {@module} Expands to the name of the current module.
+Only defined when a module is being processed. {@section heading} Expands to a hypertext link to the specified section heading; see Headings for more information. {@time} Expands to the current time, as "Hr:Min:Sec", e.g. "22:22:30". {@type type-expression} Formats a type expression within ... markup and with hypertext links for data types.
+For example, {@type {options, List::edoc:option_list()@}} generates "{options, List::edoc:option_list()}".
+(Cf. Escape sequences.)

-{@section heading}

-Expands to a hypertext link to the specified section heading; see Headings for more information.

-{@time}

-Expands to the current time, as "Hr:Min:Sec", e.g. "21:53:19".

-{@type type-expression}

-'''

-For example, {@type {options, List::edoc:option_list()@}} generates "{options, List::edoc:option_list()@}}

-'''

 {@version}

 Intended for use in @version tags.
 Defaults to a timestamp using {@date} and {@time}.
 Typically, this macro is redefined by the user when an official release of the application is generated.

+'''